aparajita-code/Neuro_Ninjas/README.md

 Project Proposal: Stroke Prediction Analysis
+ * this is a Group project Done by:
+* Aya Fakhri
+*Kyle Goodwin
+*Aparajita Mondal
+*David Zigun

 Objective:
 This project aims to analyze stroke prediction data to determine the likelihood of a person having a stroke based on various factors.
 By leveraging statistical analysis and machine learning techniques, we seek to uncover patterns and relationships within the dataset and develop predictive models.